DGAP-Gesamtstimmrechtsmitteilung: Francotyp-Postalia Holding AG (english) () | aktiencheck.de

 2. Type of capital measure

-Type of capital measure Date of status / date of effect Conditional capital increase (Sec.
+Type of capital measure Date of status / date of effect X Conditional capital increase (Sec.
+26a 31.12.2016 para.
+2 WpHG) Other capital measure (Sec.
 26a para.
-2 WpHG) X Other capital measure (Sec.
-26a para.
-1 31 Dec 2016 WpHG)
+1 WpHG)

 3. New total number of voting rights: